tekiplanet/tekiplanet-app-upgrade/converting-rewards.md

 ---

-Let's begin implementation one step at a time, starting with the database schema design for tasks and rewards.
+Next: Implement the admin interface for managing tasks and assigning rewards.